imagej/imagej.github.io/pages/Scripting.md

 For the script to appear in the ImageJ menus, the following must apply:

+{% include sidebox-right text='".txt" is not a supported script extension' width='30%' float='right' %}

 1. The script file is saved in the `ImageJ.app/scripts` or the `ImageJ.app/plugins/Scripts` directory (or a subdirectory thereof).
 2. The script name ends in a supported script extension.
 For example